Replacing the capacitor in a window air conditioner is not a difficult task, but care must be taken, so no harm is done to yourself or to the unit.

-If you have no experience in HVAC, electrical, or other equivalent background it would be best to buy a new unit since high voltage is fed into the capacitor.
+If you have no experience in HVAC, electrical, or another equivalent background, it would be best to buy a new unit since high voltage is fed into the capacitor.

 Symptoms of a bad capacitor include the compressor not starting or the condensing fan not coming on.

-The capacitor needs to be tested using a multi-meter that is able to reading micro-farads.
+The capacitor needs to be tested using a multi-meter that is able to read micro-farads.

-Once the unit has been unplugged and capacitor no longer has a charge it can be removed to see what micro-farads it is rated to use.
+Once the unit has been unplugged and the capacitor no longer has a charge, it can be removed to see what micro-farads it is rated to use.

 The Cap will give its value in Micro-Farads.
 Dual Rounds give two values such as 35uF and 5uF.
-The higher value will always be for the compressor while the lower value for the fan.
+The higher value will always be for the compressor, while the lower value will be for the fan.

-Most Dual Round Caps have a “H” for the compressor, “C” for common, and “F” for fan, again these can vary from manufacture.
+Most Dual Round Caps have an “H” for the compressor, “C” for the common, and “F” for the fan; again, these can vary from manufacturer.

-A multi meter capable of reading the capacitors values must be used to get accurate measurement.
+A multimeter capable of reading the values of the capacitors must be used to get an accurate measurement.
 These types of meters are used by HVAC and electricians technicians.